Phala Network Price Tops $0.25 on Major Exchanges (PHA)

-Phala Network (CURRENCY:PHA) traded 4.1% higher against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on January 28th.
-One Phala Network coin can currently be purchased for about $0.25 or 0.00000656 BTC on major cryptocurrency exchanges.
-Phala Network has a market capitalization of $67.53 million and approximately $6.66 million worth of Phala Network was traded on exchanges in the last 24 hours.
-Over the last week, Phala Network has traded down 11% against the U.S. dollar.
+Phala Network (CURRENCY:PHA) traded 2.1% higher against the US dollar during the 24-hour period ending at 14:00 PM ET on January 29th.
+Phala Network has a total market capitalization of $68.01 million and approximately $6.31 million worth of Phala Network was traded on exchanges in the last 24 hours.
+In the last week, Phala Network has traded up 3.7% against the US dollar.
+One Phala Network coin can now be bought for $0.25 or 0.00000660 BTC on major cryptocurrency exchanges.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.